microsoft/EntraSuite-Training/Scenarios/Scenario2.md

 2. Go to **Global Secure Access> Get started > Activate Global Secure Access in your tenant**.
 Select **Activate** to enable SSE features.
     ![imagen 2](../images/RemoteA-02.png)

 3. Go to **Global Secure Access> Connect > Traffic forwarding**.
 Toggle on Private access profile.
-Traffic forwarding enables you to configure the type of network traffic to tunnel through Microsoft’s Security Service Edge Solution services.
+Traffic forwarding enables you to configure the type of network traffic to tunnel through Microsoftï¿½s Security Service Edge Solution services.
 Set up [traffic forwarding profiles](https://learn.microsoft.com/en-us/entra/global-secure-access/concept-traffic-forwarding) to manage traffic types.
     * The Microsoft 365 access profile is for Microsoft Entra Internet Access for Microsoft 365.
     * The Private access profile is for Microsoft Entra Private Access.
     * The Internet access profile is for Microsoft Entra Internet Access.
 Microsoft's Security Service Edge solution only captures traffic on client devices with Global Secure Access Client installation.